 Our virtual team members are equally productive and valuable.
-They need better policies to protect both their wellbeing and digital assets.
+They need better policies to protect both their well-being and digital assets.
 Constant meetings via Zoom, Teams, or other conferencing platforms with a webcam turned on can do more harm than good.
-Push notifications on our smart devices are designed to be eye-catching to force us to take immediate actions.
+Push notifications on our smart devices are designed to be eye-catching to force us to take immediate action.
 More emails and chat messages have been sent out today than ever.

 Thus, the next time when you are about to schedule a meeting with your team, consider if the meeting can be:

 - Replaced with an email or Teams messages

 - Audio-only to reduce screen time and distractions

 - Shortened, thus forcing discussions to be clear and concise

 Moving away from all these screens can be difficult, but we need to make an effort to shut off and step away to recharge sometimes.

 And with your best attempt to meet the needs of both physical and virtual employees, the hybrid work model might not always be the ultimate solution.
 It might cause hindrances in other areas such as breaking the company culture, team cohesion, and shared experiences.
 Businesses post-pandemic will not function “as usual”.